jupyterlab/jupyterlab-module-federation/README.md

 - Extensions should be discoverable

 ## Implementation
-- We add a node script that extension authors use to build extension bundles - `@jupyterlab/buildutils -> build-labextension`
+- We add a `labextensions build` Python script that is used to build bundles
-  - The script produces a set of static assets that are shipped along with a package (notionally on `pip`/`conda`)
+  - The command produces a set of static assets that are shipped along with a package (notionally on `pip`/`conda`)
+  - It needs to be a Python cli so it can use the dependency metadata from the active JupyterLab
   - The assets include a module federation `remoteEntry.js`, generated bundles, and some other files that we use
      - `package.orig.json` is the original `package.json` file that we use to gather metadata about the package
      - `build_log.json` has all of the webpack options used to build the extension, for debugging purposes